abertowy/devops_examples/01_devops/30_pmi.md

 **Answer:**

-I has consistently taken an active role in refinement sessions, not only by refining items myself but also by supporting other developers in the process.
-I has essentially acted as the Tech Lead for Team Landau, ensuring that refinement sessions are productive and well-structured.
+I was consistently taking an active role in refinement sessions, not only by refining items by myself but also by supporting other developers in the process.
+I have essentially acted as the Tech Lead for Landau team, ensuring that refinement sessions are productive and well-structured.

-Also, I provided valuable guidance and support to her colleagues, enabling them to gain a deeper technical understanding and work independently on these areas.
+Also, I provided valuable guidance and support to my colleagues, enabling them to gain a deeper technical understanding and work independently on these areas.
 These structured mentoring and knowledge-sharing efforts significantly strengthened the team's technical capabilities.

 By taking ownership of technical discussions and supporting the team’s development, I demonstrated leadership and technical expertise, making a lasting impact on the team’s growth.